-With so much else to do, and a subsequent loss of academic structure, most research shows that children read less in the summer.
-How much less they read depends on age, income level, geographical region, and other factors.
+Most research shows that children read less in the summer.
+How much less depends on age, income level, geographic region, and other factors.

-- Summer does tend to reduce academic achievement.
+- Summer does tend to impact academic achievement.

 - What it impacts and how depends on content area, income level, age, and more.

-[S]ignificant difference was also found for income level on the effect of summer vacation on reading recognition scores; low-income students showed a significant loss in reading recognition over summer while middle-income students showed a significant gain...
-[M]iddle-income students gained about 2.3 months in reading recognition over summer, while lower-income students lost about 1.5 months.
+But socioeconomic factors complicate general statements about seasonal changes on educational performance and literacy.
+The researchers claim that “significant difference was also found for income level on the effect of summer vacation on reading recognition scores; low-income students showed a significant loss in reading recognition over summer while middle-income students showed a significant gain....
+Middle-income students gained about 2.3 months in reading recognition over summer, while lower-income students lost about 1.5 months.”

 And grade level?
-Other studies have found that younger students (e.g., in kindergarten) often have better scores in the fall than in the spring, while older elementary students (e.g., fourth and fifth grade) reverse that trend.
+Other studies have found that younger students (e.g., those in kindergarten) often have better scores in the fall than in the spring, while older elementary students (e.g., fourth and fifth graders) reverse that trend.
 “Summer setback,” then, isn’t a simple issue, complicating efforts to make simple recommendations.

 Learning and Applying

-One of the most universal patterns of learning in any context is to encounter a new idea, and then put that idea into action somehow, whether through near transfer or far.
+One of the most universal patterns of learning in any context is to encounter a new idea and then put that idea into action somehow, whether through near transfer or far.
 A daily pattern of reading and then doing something as the result of that reading can provide an easy framework for authentic learning outside of the classroom.
 Reading Robert Frost?
-Extract a theme from “Mending Wall," and do something with it.
+Extract a theme from “Mending Wall” and do something with it.
 Say hello to a neighbor.
 Tear down a metaphorical wall between you and an old friend or family member.
 Make a painting of a wall that conveys Frost’s message.
-Create a song that is the opposite in tone but the same in theme.
+Create a song that is opposite in tone but similar in theme.
 Create a fence to set a boundary in a relationship.

 In other words, read something worth reading, think about what you’ve read, and then use that reading to inform your behavior in the real world in a way that’s authentic and useful to you.
 Does what you’re learning have any transferability in your life?
 I don’t mean transfer in the sense of applying something that you’ve learned in a new and unfamiliar context, but rather taking something that you’ve learned here and applying it there.
-Actually use what you’ve learned -- in this case, what you’ve read.
-This will require you to reflect on what you’ve learned, have a sense of the utility of that knowledge, demonstrate vision, imagination, or creativity in putting it to use, and so on.
+Actually use what you’ve learned—in this case, what you’ve read.
+This will require you to reflect on what you’ve learned, have a sense of the utility of that knowledge, and demonstrate vision, imagination, or creativity in putting it to use.

 Place-based education.
 Self-directed learning.
 Maker education.
 Open-ended projects.
 Personal challenges.
-The roots of every student lie in his or her community, in the families, digital networks, and favored communities.
-Summer is a time when students have more of an opportunity to be closer to these roots.
-Reducing summer loss might begin, then, with helping them see what they have to gain during this time away from the classroom by seeking out and using information to improve their crucially native circumstances.
+The roots of every student are in his or her community, in the families, digital networks, and favored communities.
+Summer is a time when students have more opportunities to be closer to these roots.
+Reducing summer loss might begin, then, with helping students see what they have to gain during this time away from the classroom by seeking out and using information to improve their crucially native circumstances.